 Ten Second Review of the BMW 7 Series

-BMW's 7 Series has been with us four decades now, with the first generation car having gone on sale back in 1977.
-Initially available in one length with a six cylinder engine, a V12 was offered back in 1987 on the second generation car, with a long wheel base model available too.
+BMW's 7 Series has been with us for well over four decades now, with the first generation car having gone on sale back in 1977.
+Initially available in one length with a six cylinder engine, a V12 was offered back in 1987 on the second generation car with a long wheel base model available too.
 As the Nineties became the Naughties, increased environmental concerns saw the introduction of diesels for the UK market as the list of available equipment grew along with the car's size and weight.

 Design and Build

 The 7 Series was the first of BMW's models to employ a 'carbon core' body structure blended with aluminium and carbon fibre-reinforced plastic - and that continues with this revised version of the 'G11'-series generation model.
 It offers us very much an evolutionary design and much about it is familiar - the long wheelbase and short overhangs, the flowing roofline and the 'Hofmeister kink' (the upturned line at the trailing edge of the side window graphic).
 Look closely though and the enhancements become obvious, most notably at the front end, which is now around 50mm taller at its foremost point.
 The traditional BMW kidney grille is significantly larger and features active air flap control with adjustable vanes that only open when the need for cooling air is increased.
 Slimmer three-dimensional rear lights and re-styled 18-21-inch alloy rims complete the key exterior changes.

 Inside, there's an all-digital instrument cluster that blends with an enhanced centre-dash screen of the same size.
 Plus buyers get the latest version of the BMW Touch Command unit.
 This removable tablet with a 7-inch screen can be used from any seat and even outside the vehicle.
 It lets the occupants operate comfort functions such as seat adjustment, interior lighting and climate control, as well as the infotainment, navigation and communication systems.